JEDAI: A System for Skill-Aligned Explainable Robot Planning

 \pvsection{Natural language templates} Even with a user-friendly interface and personalized explanations for errors in abstract plans, domain model syntax used for interaction with ATM-MDP presents a significant barrier to a non-expert trying to understand the state of an environment and the capabilities of a robot.
-To alleviate this, JEDAI uses a simple strategy for generating natural language to make the presentation of goals, actions, and explanations more user-friendly.

-This strategy depends on the idea that when the structure of the planning formalism is known, any action or proposition can be talked about in natural language by filling in a generic syntactic template.
-E.g., the action \emph{``pickup (plank\_i gripper\_left)''} can be mapped to the natural language form ``pick up \emph{plank\_i} with \emph{the left gripper}''.
-These templates become more complex for conjunctions of atomic propositions, but the idea remains the same.
-Unfortunately, each new domain requires some amount of hand-written natural language.
-However, this is likely unavoidable in absence of an AI system intelligent enough to autonomously form accurate but informal sentences about the ATM-MDP's syntax.
+To alleviate this, JEDAI uses language templates that use the structure of the planning formalism for generating natural language descriptions for goals, actions, and explanations.
+E.g., the action \emph{``pickup (plank\_i gripper\_left)''} can be described in natural language as ``pick up \emph{plank\_i} with \emph{the left gripper}''.
+Currently, we use hand-written templates for these translations, but an automated approach can also be used.

 \pvsection{Task and motion planner} JEDAI uses ATM-MDP to convert the high-level plan submitted by the user into sequences of low-level primitive actions that a robot can execute.